Texas Performing Arts Home

 • Participate in the engagement planning and event management process (artist advance, production advance, day-of-show briefings).

-• Track and compile event financial information.
+• Support programming & event management document preparation and workflows (estimates, offers, contracts, riders, itineraries, settlements).
+Track and compile event financial information.
 Create budgets and reports.

 The Texas Performing Arts Emerging Arts Professional Program is made possible by generous gifts from Julia Marsden and Isabella Cunningham.